 Pre-purchase survey for wheelchair user

 Our client was purchasing a bungalow and asked us to carry out a pre-purchase survey with specific requirements to consider the alterations that would be required to allow full use by a wheelchair user.
-The survey included measurement of corridors, practicality of internal alterations and cost assessment.
+The disabled access survey included measurement of corridors, practicality of internal alterations and cost assessment.

 Conversion of outbuilding into wheelchair accessible bathroom – Kent

-We were asked by a client in Kent to provide the design and specification for the conversion of an existing outbuilding into a ground floor, wheelchair accessible bathroom, including associated alterations comprising door widening, external ramps etc. Our work included a measured survey, design drawings and specification.
+We were asked by a client in Kent to provide the design and specification for the conversion of an existing outbuilding into a ground floor, wheelchair accessible bathroom, including associated alterations comprising door widening, external ramps etc. Our disabled access work included a measured survey, design drawings and specification.

 Residential disabled access alterations